dotscha/dfliconv2/README.md

 `> dfliconv2 -m hires -f ?`

 The `bin` format is supported for every native modes, that will save separate files for luma, chroma, bitmap, etc.
-Not all supported modes have a executable `prg` format yet, maybe never will, let me know if you want to contribute.
+Not all supported modes have a executable `prg` format yet, like `prg` is not supported yet for any of the custom size modes.
+`boti` is supported for default size `hires` and `multi` modes.

 ### Supported dithering methods